Top 10 Guitar Mixing Techniques for Better Home Studio Productions

 Being a mixing engineer means being able to mix any instrument, not just your favorite guitar.
 Think of your mix as a painting, all the elements have to go somewhere.
 If you paint a tree and then paint a house on top, nobody is going to know that there’s a tree behind your house.

-The same goes for guitar mixing, if there’s layers of guitars on top of everything, all the other subtle elements aren’t going to get noticed.
-Spread things out, mix it up, equal up your elements.
+The same goes for guitar mixing, if there are layers of guitars on top of everything, all the other subtle elements aren’t going to get noticed.
+Spread things out, mix it up, EQ your elements.
 It’ll make for a better song.

 Image by: Flod